How Proper Wrist Mechanics Unlock More Power and Distance

 Conclusion

-If you are struggling with that missing link and loss of power, look no further than your wrist action.
+If you are struggling with that missing link and loss of power, spend some time working on your wrist action.